 2020 “Barrel Distortion” – 94% Albarino from Plum Orchard Lane Vineyard, 6% Gewurtzraminer from Paraiso Vineyard, Santa Lucia Highlands.
 Very bright with smooth buttery notes.

 You may have noticed an overriding theme here.
 These are serious, complex wines.
 A lot of thought and care went into making them and the approach to drinking them should follow suit.
 Monochrome is raising the bar for what white wines can be.
 Check them out in Paso Robles’s Tin City.

 3075 Blue Rock Road, Paso Robles, CA 93446

-Michael Perlis has been pursuing his passion for wine for more than 30 years.
-He has had the good fortune of having numerous mentors to show him the way, as well as a wonderful wife who encourages him and shares his interest.
-After a couple of decades of learning about wine, attending events, visiting wineries and vineyards, and tasting as much wine as he possibly could, he had the amazing luck to meet Eve Bushman.
-Now, as Contributing Editor for Eve’s Wine 101, he does his best to bring as much information as possible about wine to Eve’s Wine 101 faithful readers.
-Michael is also President of MCP Financial, which provides outsourced controller services.
-Michael can be contacted at email@example.com or firstname.lastname@example.org.
+Michael and Karen Perlis have been pursuing their passion for wine for more than 30 years.
+They have had the good fortune of having numerous mentors to show them the way and after a couple of decades of learning about wine, attending events, visiting wineries and vineyards, and tasting as much wine as they possibly could, they had the amazing luck to meet Eve Bushman.
+Michael and Karen do their best to bring as much information as possible about wine to Eve’s Wine 101 faithful readers.